5 Abandoned Cart Email Examples to Emulate

 Specifically, behavioral marketing techniques like abandoned cart emails can bring people back right in the nick of time.

-Here are five excellent abandoned cart email examples to study, learn from, and emulate this week.
+Here are 5 excellent abandoned cart email examples to study, learn from, and emulate.

 FiftyThree keeps it simple and blunt here with a “You left items in your cart” message.

 The email design itself is also simple with a single button call-to-action which not only helps focus the email’s messaging, but also the recipient’s attention.

 This messaging also plays on the fear of missing out.
 There’s no telling how long that item will be in stock and available.
 Anand Kansal from ReferralCandy recommends to take a page from Cialdini’s classific Influence, and emphasize the potential pain of loss in notification messages to heighten their impact.